 If your goal is to get more people watching your videos, subtitles are the best way to achieve more views without changing your content.
 Not only do they assist your viewers in watching your content, but they are also draw the viewer's attention when designed properly.

 As well as knowing the benefits of adding subtitles to videos, it's important to distinguish the two types of subtitles you can make.

-There are two types of captions you can add to a video, closed and open captions.
+There are two types of captions you can add to a video, subtitles (also called closed captions) and open captions.

-Closed captions - also known as subtitles - can be turned on and off manually through the settings bar on the video player.
+Subtitles or closed captions can be turned on and off manually through the settings bar on the video player.
 The captions you can enable and disable on video platforms like Youtube are an example of closed captions.
 Closed captions can be difficult to implement because they require the creation of a separate .srt or .vtt file, but allow the user to disable and enable the subtitles.
 The caption file is then added as a seperate upload to the video platform.
 Every video player displays closed captions differently, and you don’t have control of how they appear.